thanhnew2001/TalkToTaipy/README.md

 Known issues:
 - When a prompt results in incorrect code, the app will show an error message and get stuck.
 To fix this, simply re-prompt and refresh the page.
+- A too long prompt will cause StarCoder to repeat unfinished code which will cause a syntax error

 ## Setup